-From Table 4.3, it can be seen that, for mixtures containing hydrated lime and liquid antistripping agent, there is no significant difference between TSR values and individual tensile strength values, when compared with mixtures having no additives.
+From Table 4.4, it can be seen that there is no significant difference between TSR values and individual tensile strength values for Asheboro mixtures containing hydrated lime and liquid antistripping agent.
 In the case of 9.5mm gradation, the values are slightly higher when lime was added and in the case of 12.5mm gradation, liquid anti-stripping agent showed slightly higher values.

-Fig 4.7 Comparison of Indirect Tensile Strength Values for Asheboro 12.5mm Mixtures
+Figure 4.7 Comparison of Indirect Tensile Strength Values for Asheboro S - 12.5 C Mixes

-Fig 4.8 Comparison of Tensile Strength Value as % of Unconditioned Tensile Strength for Asheboro 12.5mm Gradation Mixtures
+Figure 4.8 Comparison of Tensile Strength Value as % of Unconditioned Tensile Strength for Asheboro S - 12.5 C Mixes

-Fig 4.9 Comparison of Indirect Tensile Strength Values for Asheboro 9.5mm Mixtures
+Figure 4.9 Comparison of Indirect Tensile Strength Values for Asheboro S - 9.5 C $\,$ Mixes

-Fig 4.10 Comparison of Tensile Strength Value as % of Unconditioned Tensile Strength Value for Asheboro 9.5mm Gradation Mixtures
+Figure 4.10Comparison of Tensile Strength Value as % of Unconditioned Tensile Strength Value for Asheboro S - 9.5 C Mixes